TheGiraffe3/Endless-Sky-Plugin-Archive/res/mds/ships.md

 <summary>:blue_book: Plugin readme</summary>
 <blockquote># Rumskib

-Expansion for Endless Sky.
+Large expansion for Endless Sky.
+Mostly ship-based, but there are new outfits, missions, systems, and starts, as well.

+I release this plugin with unstable ES updates, so about every four months.

-Assets can be found [here](https://github.com/TheGiraffe3/homula-rumskib-assets).
+Assets for ships without @2x versions can be found [here](https://github.com/TheGiraffe3/homula-rumskib-assets).

 </blockquote>
 </details>